mishra1010/JSSep2025/Readme.md

  ![alt text](attachments/Promise.png)

- # Day 24 - Async and Await to simplify promises
+ # Day 24 - Async and Await to simplify promises , last part pokemongo watch again

  Promises: What are the problems? - No issues, just the code structure and the number of lines of code is complex and also difficult for devs and for debugging.
 So, we have async/wait